samrocketman/babytime-reporter/README.md

 ---

-I converted the data in to JSON Array time series data which is ingested and published to InfluxDB.
-Grafana is then used
+I converted the raw export data into JSON array time series data which is ingested and published to InfluxDB.
+Grafana is then used to create a dashboard which answers questions our pediatrician or lactician asks about.

 <details><summary>BabyTime converted to JSON time series (Click to expand)</summary>